cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/workflows.rst

 - map or reduce methods; or
 - Executors in Spark programs.

 You can always read the workflow token in any of the above situations.
-The :ref:`Wikipedia Pipeline example <examples-wikipedia-data-pipeline>` demonstrates some of these techniques.

 .. _workflow_parallel: